LeetLLM

 • 150ms delay on standard typing.

-The client-side RequestManager serves as the gatekeeper, deciding when to hit the server and when to wait.
+The client-side RequestManager is the gatekeeper, deciding when to hit the server and when to wait.
 It takes individual keystrokes as input and either triggers an immediate API request or schedules a delayed one based on the character type.
-The output is a controlled stream of API requests to the server, preventing network congestion.
-The implementation below demonstrates this debouncing logic.
-The on_type method is called on every keystroke: if the character is a trigger character (., (, \n), it fires a request immediately.
-For ordinary characters, it cancels any pending request and schedules a new one with a 150ms delay.
-It also tags each request with a monotonically increasing ID so late responses can be ignored safely:
+The output is a controlled stream of API requests to the server, preventing network congestion. on_type runs on every keystroke: trigger characters (., (, \n) fire immediately, while ordinary characters cancel any pending request and schedule a new one with a 150ms delay.
+Each request also gets a monotonically increasing ID so late responses can be ignored safely:

 debouncing-and-cancellation.py